 Sheriff: Woman arrested after her dogs attacked Lawrence County boy

 Sep.
-14—MOULTON — The co-owner of five dogs that attacked a 9-year-old Lawrence County boy as he rode his bike, causing severe injuries, was arrested today and charged with a felony.
+15—MOULTON — The co-owner of five dogs that attacked a 9-year-old Lawrence County boy as he rode his bike, causing severe injuries, was arrested Wednesday and charged with a felony.

-The boy, Gavin Peoples, remains in Huntsville Hospital after Saturday's attack with more than 30 bites that caused puncture wounds and lacerations.
+The boy, Gavin Peoples, remains in Huntsville Hospital after Saturday's attack with more than 30 bites that caused puncture wounds and lacerations, most to his left side.

 Tanya Lynn Emery, 36, of Moulton, was charged under a 2018 law that makes it a crime if a dog known by its owner to be dangerous causes physical injury due to the owner's reckless disregard of the dog's propensities.
 It is a Class C felony punishable by up to 10 years in prison.